sashadt/docs/docs/tutorials/topnwords-c4.md

 When monitoring an application, the logical view is selected by default, with the following panels, also called widgets:  _Application Overview_, _Stram Events_, _Logical DAG_, _Logical Operators_, _Streams_, _Associated Services_, and _Metrics Chart_.
-These panels can be resized, moved around, confi _Application Overview_ gured (using the gear wheel icon in the top-right corner), or removed (using the delete button in the top-right corner).
+These panels can be resized, moved around, configured (using the gear wheel icon in the top-right corner), or removed (using the delete button in the top-right corner).